March 26, 2018

 ORs within healthcare facilities require a significant amount of supply air by code for infection prevention.
 This airflow is typically 4-5 times more than what is required to meet the temperature and humidity requirements for the space.
 These ORs are unused for a significant portion of a typical day for a lot of facilities.
 One St. Louis area hospital was recently assessed and found to only be utilizing its ORs 40% of the hours in a year.
 There are 8,760 hours in a year.
 You can do the math, but that is a lot of energy wasted.
 The good news is that this kind of waste can be prevented.
 Healthcare facilities can experience significant energy savings by reducing airflows when their ORs are unoccupied.

-Reduce Airflow Using ASHRAE Standards & Local Code
+Reduce Airflow Using ASHRAE Standards and Local Code

 ASHRAE 170 – Ventilation of Health Care Facilities is the most commonly used standard for hospital HVAC systems.
 This standard establishes criteria for the minimum amount of supply and ventilation air, temperature, and humidity requirements to be provided in healthcare facilities.
 ASHRAE 170-2017 requires ORs to be supplied with 20 Air Changes per Hour (ACH) of supply air and 4 ACH of ventilation air when occupied.
 These air change requirements have been reduced over time, but many hospitals are still operating at air change rates well over this requirement.
 In some cases, as high as 30 air changes per hour.